How to Overcome Test Anxiety: Science-Based Strategies

 3. Exam simulation practice

 Your brain learns that exams are threatening partly because they're unfamiliar, high-stakes environments.
-Counter this by making exam conditions familiar.
+The exam room, the silence, the ticking clock, the proctor watching—all of these cues become associated with stress.
+Counter this by making exam conditions familiar before the real thing.
+A solid exam preparation routine that includes practice tests can significantly reduce anxiety.

 4–6